junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** Dean responds to Cas's confession, so now his heart is no longer *empty*, it's filled with feelings.
 And so the Empty is no longer empty, which is unbearable to the Empty and it loses control of them.
 So they use this feeling as their connection back to the earth and escape the Empty.

-The shapes stabilize, the lights around them glare more blindingly.
+The shapes stabilize, the lights around them blaze, glaring and blinding, piercing through the abyss.

-Dean can't believe it all, nor can Castiel.
-But it doesn't matter.
+Dean can't believe it, neither can Castiel.
+They blink, they gasp, they choke.

 They reach out.
-Their hand touch.
-Their body, cold and warm, tight and pained, but real.
+Their hands touch.
+Their bodies, cold and warm, tight and pained, but real.
 They're real.

-Dean throws his arms over, Cas meets him half-way.
-The embrace is so tight that nothing in the universe can stand in their way, not even the black tentacles of the Empty.
-They retreat in the dazzling light like wild animals intimated by camper's bonfire.
+Dean throws his arms around, and Cas meets him half-way.
+The embrace is so tight that nothing in the universe could stand in their way, not even the black tentacles of the Empty.
+They retreat in the dazzling light like wild animals intimated by a camper's bonfire.

-Dean buries his face on Cas's shoulder, tears shredding.
+Dean buries his face in Cas's shoulder, his body shaking, tears shredding free.
 "I thought I lost you for good."

 Cas is the same, there is no stopping the stream down his face.
-"I thought so too when you become ghost."
+"I thought so too when you became a ghost."

 That creates seconds of silence.
-Dean freezes in the words, but he can't let go.
+Dean stiffens at the words, but he doesn't let go.
 In sobbing sounds, he gasps, "You knew?
-You see me...?"
+You saw me...?"

 Cas is smiling again, the tears tangling, the same watery smile that he had last time they saw each other, but truly happy one.
 "Yes," he tells him.
-"You had waken me up.
-I see you, all the time.
-And I hear you, everything.
-It's supposed to be my eternal punishment, but being able to see you, it's no punishment at all."
+"You woke me up, for a while already.
+I saw you, all the time.
+And I heard you, everything.
+It was supposed to be my eternal punishment, but seeing you... hearing you... it was no punishment at all."
 He glances overhead.
-The opening is closed now, there is nothing to see because Dean is already here.
+The opening rift is closed now, there is nothing to see because Dean is already here.

 Dean pulls back from the hug, eventually, after a long, long while.
 Half a step back, he takes Cas in, up and down, down and up.
 Registering him, memorizing him, branding his figure into the deepest of his soul and brain.

-He takes a breathe, voice shuddering.
-"Cas," he says, sound so broken that he can barely continue, but he pushes through, looking him in the eyes, more tears flooding.
+He takes a breath, voice shuddering.
+"Cas," he says, sound so broken that he can barely continue, but he pushes through, looking him in the eyes, more tears spilling over.
 "I *have to* see you, because I *have to* let you hear this --"

 "I love you too."